awietek/hydradoc/pages/installation.md

 * A C++ compiler that supports C++17, e.g. `g++` or `clang`, and `Make`
 * An implementation of the Blas/Lapack routines, e.g. the Netlib Blas/Lapack, IntelMKL or Accelerate on OSX.
 * `git` version control system
-* (optional) An implementation of the MPI standard, e.g. OpenMPI

 ---